The Pulse

 As the world gets warmer, the icebergs that once were considered indestructible are melting down and revealing things that got lost in time due to the low temperatures in the region.
 Icebergs either hide things for hundreds of years or freeze ancient ecosystems that are untouchable – or so they thought until a new one melts down.

 In January 2025, iceberg A-84 broke away from Antarctica, sending another massive block of ice into the Southern Ocean.
 Normally, that wouldn’t be more than a passing headline.
-This time, though, scientists spotted something unusual — a pristine marine species that hadn’t been seen in over a hundred years.
+This time, though, scientists spotted something unusual — a pristine marine species in waters newly exposed by the calving, one that had rarely been seen alive in over a hundred years.

 A glass-like creature emerged from the iceberg: not the first time it was seen